 guide tip of the week:

-Ten Mile Creek is at about 30 cfs at Frisco.
+Ten Mile Creek is at about 20 cfs at Frisco.
 This piece of water should start to freeze up soon.
 Its fishing well through the town of Frisco all the way to Copper and above.
 COVER WATER!
-The fish should be in slower water during the first part of the day and as the day progresses they will push up into the faster riffles.
+The fish should be in slower water during the first part of the day.
+Most of the fish will be spawning in shallow water so please let them be.
 The inlet can provide good oppurtunities for beginners especially earlier in the summer.
 The stretches above frisco are bit more difficult to fish, but contain great pocket water for tossing single dry flies, and dry dropper rigs.
 Just below Copper Resort anglers will find more open stretches of creek which offer easier casting, and slower moving runs.
 Find the sections with a lower gradient to find slower water.
-Putting a bead head hares ear or RS2 below a terrestrial has been super effective.
+Putting a bead head hares ear or RS2 on behind an egg and you should find some fish!

 We love seeing and hearing about your outings as well.
 Send any fishing photos or stories you want to share over to email@example.com and we'll throw 'em up in the reports.